What is Rory McIlroy’s net worth?

 Rory McIlroy’s net worth explained

-According to the Sunday Times Rich List 2025, his net worth is £260 million, which also puts him in 19th position on the publication’s list of the richest people under 40 in the UK.
+The Sunday Times Rich List 2025 estimates his net worth is £260 million, making him one of the richest people under 40 in the UK.

 Rory McIlroy’s early life and professional career

-Rory McIlroy was born on 4 May 1989 in Holywood, a town in County Down, Northern Ireland.
+Rory McIlroy was born on 4 May 1989 in Holywood in County Down, Northern Ireland.
 He was first introduced to golf at the age of two when his father, a golfer himself, bought him a set of plastic clubs.

 McIlroy was a child prodigy.
 At just three, he had gained a reputation at the Holywood Golf Club for hitting 40-yard drives.
 Four years later, he became the youngest-ever member of the club.
-When he was just ten years old, he spoke to BBC Sport about his ambition of winning all major championships.
+When he was ten, he told BBC Sport about his ambition of winning all major championships.

-To fund McIlroy’s ambitions of playing golf at a professional level, his parents took on extra jobs, BelfastLive reports.
-His father would work 100 hours a week, while his mother looked after her son during the day and worked night shifts to make ends meet.
+To fund McIlroy’s ambitions of playing golf at a professional level, his parents took on extra jobs.
+According to BelfastLive, his father would work 100 hours a week, while his mother looked after her son during the day and worked night shifts to make ends meet.

-In 1998, at the age of nine, he tasted his first significant international victory at the U10 World Championship in Florida.
-The young golfer then went on to win Ireland its first title since 1987 in the 2007 European Amateur Team Championship, where he defeated France in the stroke-play position.
+In 1998, at the age of nine, McIlroy tasted his first significant international victory at the U10 World Championship in Florida.
+He then went on to win Ireland its first title since 1987 in the 2007 European Amateur Team Championship, where he defeated France in the stroke-play position.

 He became World Number One in 2012 and has spent a total of 122 weeks at the top spot of the Official World Golf Ranking.

-Rory McIlroy has five Majors, three WGC Championships, a win at the Scottish Open, ten wins on the DP World Tour, and 20 on the PGA Tour.
+Rory McIlroy now has six Majors to his name, three WGC Championships, a win at the Scottish Open, 11 wins on the DP World Tour, and 20 on the PGA Tour.
 Now 36, he is the second-oldest player to complete the Career Grand Slam.

 Rory McIlroy’s investment portfolio

-In 2022, McIlroy teamed up with Tiger Woods on TMRW Sports, which was valued at about $500 million in 2024, per Bloomberg.
+In 2022, McIlroy teamed up with Tiger Woods on TMRW Sports, which was valued at about $500 million in 2024, according to Bloomberg.
 The venture created TGL, an indoor golf league.

 Rory launched a sports fund with investment firm TPG just weeks after winning his first Masters title.
 According to SportsPro, the US-based firm holds assets worth a combined $246 billion under management.